Sailing Hatseflats

 Why Hatseflats Has a Stiffy

-When I was designing Hatseflats I examined existing designs to learn about mast dimensions for lug rigs.
-I based my calculations on Iain Oughtred's rule of thumb that unstayed masts for small boats should have a diameter of 1:50 of the height above deck and that yards and booms about should be 1:60 of their length.
+When designing the spars for Hatseflats I used Iain Oughtred's rule of thumb that an unstayed wooden mast should have a diameter of 1:50 of its height above deck and that the diameter of yard and boom should be about 1:60 of their length.

-The yard and boom bent just a little, but never caused problems.
-The mast was very stiff and would still have been perfect if I had not tried to drive it through an 11kV overhead electricity cable in the summer of 2019.
-This left a slight kink in the mast near the mast gate.
-I repaired the mast gate and fitted the mast upside down and continued to sail Hatseflats hard in the next years.
+The yard and boom were made from 50x2 mm tube and bent a couple of cm under load.
+The stiff 80x3 mm alloy mast would still have been immaculate if I had not tried to drive it through an 11kV overhead electricity cable in the summer of 2019.
+After repairing the mast gate and fitting the slightly kinked mast upside down I continued to sail Hatseflats hard.

 Why a Lug Rig?

-The lug rig is extremely simple as it is set on an unstayed mast and only has three controls:
+The lug rig is deceptively simple: it is set on an unstayed mast and only has three controls:

-The lug rig with its short spars is ideally suited for sail and oars boats in the Low Countries where the rig must be dropped and raised quickly to slide under low bridges.
-This is possible because the mast is unstayed and the sail is not tied to the mast but only to the yard and boom.
+The lug rig with its short spars is ideal for the Low Countries where it must be dropped and raised quickly to slide under bridges.

 Spars For Lug Rigs